Best CRM for Lower Middle Market M&A Teams in 2026

 What is the difference between a CRM for investment banking and a regular sales CRM?
 Investment banking CRMs need to track relationships across long deal cycles, manage deal pipeline with M&A-specific stages, capture intermediary networks, and surface relationship history across the whole team.
 Standard sales CRMs are optimized for high-volume lead management and short sales cycles.
 The workflows, terminology, and data models are genuinely different.

 How much does a CRM for LMM M&A cost?
 Pricing varies significantly.
-Pipedrive starts under $20 per user per month but lacks M&A-specific features.
-Affinity is mid-range, typically running several hundred dollars per user annually.
+Pipedrive and HubSpot are inexpensive on a per-seat basis but lack M&A-specific features.
+Affinity and 4Degrees sit in the mid range, with 4Degrees scaling up toward enterprise pricing for larger teams.
 HelmIQ is priced for boutique teams.
-DealCloud and Salesforce with M&A customization can run several thousand dollars per user annually, often with implementation costs on top.
+DealCloud and Salesforce with M&A customization sit at the high end, often with implementation costs on top.

 Do M&A deal teams need AI features in their CRM?
 AI features are increasingly practical rather than optional for small deal teams.
 Automatic meeting summarization, AI-assisted outreach drafting, and relationship context surfacing reduce the administrative load on bankers and help small teams maintain the kind of consistent follow-up that drives LMM deal sourcing.
 The most useful AI features are the ones that reduce data entry and drafting time, not ones that automate communication without human review.